Preschool teachers held about 483,100 jobs in 2021. The largest employers of preschool teachers were as follows:

 Preschool teachers typically need at least an associate’s degree.

 Preschool teachers in center-based Head Start programs are required to have at least an associate’s degree.
 However, at least 50 percent of all preschool teachers in Head Start programs nationwide must have a bachelor’s degree in early childhood education or a related field.
-Those with a degree in a related field must have experience teaching preschool-age children.
+Those with a degree in a related field, such as psychology, must have experience teaching preschool-age children.

 In public schools, preschool teachers are generally required to have at least a bachelor’s degree in early childhood education or a related field.
 Bachelor’s degree programs include instruction on children’s development, teaching young children, and observing and documenting children’s progress.